 All of the documents that we file with the SEC pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and before the termination of the offering relating to this prospectus will be deemed to be incorporated by reference in this prospectus and to constitute a part of this prospectus from the date that such documents are filed with the SEC.
-For purposes of this prospectus, any statement that is incorporated or deemed to be incorporated by reference in this prospectus will be deemed to be modified, replaced, or superseded by a statement contained in this prospectus or contained in any other subsequently filed document that also is or is deemed to be incorporated by reference in this prospectus.
+For purposes of this prospectus, any statement that is incorporated or deemed to be incorporated by reference in this prospectus or contained in any other subsequently filed document that also is or is deemed to be incorporated by reference in this prospectus.
 Such modified or superseded statement will be deemed, except as so modified or superseded, to constitute a part of this prospectus.

-You may request, at no cost, copies of any or all of the documents incorporated by reference in this prospectus (other than the exhibits to such documents, unless such exhibits are specifically incorporated by reference into the information that this prospectus incorporates) by writing or telephoning us at:
+You may request, at no cost, copies of any or all of the documents incorporated by reference in this prospectus (other than the exhibits to such documents, unless such exhibits are specifically incorporated by reference into the information that this prospectus incorporates) by writing or telephoning us at: Koss Corporation, 4129 North Port Washington Avenue, Milwaukee, Wisconsin 53212, Attn: Investor Relations, Telephone: (414) 964-5000.

-Koss Corporation

-4129 North Port Washington Avenue

-Milwaukee, Wisconsin 53212

-Attn: Investor Relations

-Telephone: (414) 964-5000